msris108/mobile_app/README.md

 ## Mobile App Dev.

-A simple mobile app built using java covering all the basic concepts. (java)
+A simple mobile app built using java covering all the basic concepts.